-Before joining Digital Antiquity and SHESC in November, 2009, he was the Chief Archeologist of the National Park Service and Departmental Consulting Archeologist for the Department of the Interior (DoI) in Washington, DC.
-Dr. McManamon has been involved in the development of policy, regulations, and guidance for public archaeology in National Park system and throughout the government.
+Before joining ASU in November, 2009, he was the chief archeologist of the National Park Service and departmental consulting archeologist for the Department of the Interior (DoI) in Washington, D.C.
+Professor McManamon has been involved in the development of policy, regulations, and guidance for public archaeology in National Park system and throughout the government.
 He has special interests and expertise in archaeological resource management, the long-term access to and preservation of archaeological data, laws and regulations related to cultural resource management and historic preservation, and public outreach and education about archaeology and archaeological resources.

 He represented the DoI in providing technical assistance for the Kennewick Man case and provided archaeological advice for the General Services Administration on the New York City African Burial Ground project.
 He served as an expert member of official United States delegations to UNESCO negotiations on illegal artifact trafficking and the protection of underwater archeological resources.

 He has conducted archeological investigations in eastern North America, western Europe, and Micronesia.